 Also, it allows their water system to be kept right next to it.

 You don’t need a fancy watering system for your chicken; all you need is a simple bucket.

 Make it smaller so your chicken can comfortably drink from it.

 This makes them happy as they guzzle the water.

-This is being frugal, but any cost-effective brand will correctly do the job if you aren’t willing to be.
+Any cost-effective brand will correctly do the job if you aren’t willing to use this.